foc-me/local-indexed/readme.md

 * <a id="localIndexed.use">localIndexed.use(indexedDB: IDBFactory): void</a>
     * param `indexedDB: IDBFactory`: the indexedDB factory

-    set a global indexedDB factory and `localIndexed` will use it instead of the default one to create databases
+    Set the global indexedDB factory to replace the default factory to create databases.

     ```javascript
     import { indexedDB } from "fake-indexeddb"